-25. Related party transactions
+28. Related party transactions

-Owing to the nature of the academy's operations and the composition of the board of trustees being drawn from local public and private sector organisations, transactions may take place with organisations in which a trustees has an interest.
-All transactions involving such organisations are conducted at arm's length and in accordance with the academy's financial regulations and normal procurement procedures.
+Owing to the nature of the Academy and the composition of the Board of Trustees being drawn from local public and private sector organisations, transactions may take place with organisations in which the trustees have an interest.
+All transactions involving such organisations are conducted in accordance with the requirements of the Academies Financial Handbook, including notifying the ESFA of all transactions made on or after 1 April 2019 and obtaining their approval where required, and with the Academy's financial regulations and normal procurement procedures relating to connected and related party transactions.

-L King, spouse of S King, a trustee is employed by the academy trust for PPA cover.
+L King, spouse of S King a trustee, is employed by the academy trust as a Midday Meal Supervisor and Cleaner.
 L Kings appointment was made in open competition and S King was not involved in the decision-making process regarding appointment.
 L King is paid a competitive salary for her role and receives no special treatment as a result of her relationship.